BossyMr/intellij-rapid/README.md

 * **Robot Integration:** Integrates with a local or remote robot.
 Automatically fetches builtin elements from the remote robot as well as existing modules on the robot.
 Supports uploading and running a local program on the robot from IntelliJ.
 Also supports debugging programs using breakpoints and variable values.

-# Roadmap

-* **Support RobotWare 7:** Add support for RobotWare 7 which uses Robot Web Services 2.
-A prerequisite for this feature is to add support for multiple versions in the Network API code.
-* **Improved Data Flow Analysis:** Support assignments inside a loop.
-Currently, assignments made inside a loop are not assigned to any specific value.